 Bake the cookies in the oven for 10 minutes.
 They will not brown, but you don’t want them to.
 If they brown, they will not be soft in the middle.
 So, just pull them out at 10 minutes.

-Leave the cookies on the parchment paper and transfer them to a rack, allowing the cookies to cool completely before you frost them.
+Leave the cookies on the parchment paper and transfer them to a wire rack, allowing the cookies to cool completely before you frost them.

 Step 6